mebeim/aoc/2021/README.md

 whose CPU has 4 registers named `x`, `y`, `z` and `w`.
 There are 6 different opcodes available:

-- `inp DST`: takes a number as input and store it in register `DST`.
+- `inp DST`: takes a number as input and stores it in register `DST`.
 - `add DST SRC`: store the value of `DST + SRC` into `DST`.
 In this case `SRC` can either be another register name or an immediate integer value (positive or negative).